How to Find a CTO for Your Startup [Complete Guide]

 In big organizations, this CTO is focused on the day-to-day running of IT.
 The primary goal of the Chief Operating Officer is to meet the agreed-upon delivery of IT services.
-COO is heavily involved in purchasing solutions for both technologies and services and responsible for:
+The COO is heavily involved in purchasing solutions for both technologies and services and is responsible for the following:

 - Running and maintaining IT operations;